numfocus/gsoc/2017/proposals/le-hoang.md

 ## Future works

-I think I have a lot of things to do after finish this project.
-First, I will be active in PyMC3’s github or community to answer questions and fix issues when needed.
-Second, I will try to integrate TensorFlow into the PyMC3’s backend, because TensorFlow is very strong at running on distributed systems.
+There are a lot of things to do after finishing this project.
+First, I will be active in PyMC3’s github or community to answer and fix issues when needed.
+The next step is to try to integrate TensorFlow into the PyMC3’s backend, because TensorFlow is very strong at running on distributed systems.

 ## Development Experience